Pitsa panels

-Technique
+Description

-The tablets are thin wooden boards or panels, covered with stucco (plaster) and painted with mineral pigments.
+The tablets are thin wooden boards or panels, probably of pine, some 0.5 to 1 cm thick.
+These were covered with stucco (plaster, "white calcium sulphate dehydrate") and painted with pigments including "carbon black, calcium carbonate white, Egyptian blue, red and yellow ochre, cinnabar, orpiment and realgar".
 Their bright colours are surprisingly well preserved.
 Only eight colours (black, white, blue, red, green, yellow, purple and brown) are used, with no shading or gradation of any sort.
 Probably, the black contour outlines were drawn first and then filled in with colours.